happygirlzt/happygirlzt/README.md

 ## Welcome to Ting's house 🏠 ![ViewCount](https://views.whatilearened.today/views/github/happygirlzt/happygirlzt.svg)
-Ting has earned a Ph.D. degree in Computer Science.
+Ting will join the Faculty of Information Technology at Monash University, Australia, as a lecturer.

 Say Hi by leaving messages [here](https://happygirlzt.com/comment.html)📝.